hanadrizz/The-Barkeeper/README.md

   avatar [user] | Responds with the specified users' avatar
-  help | Displays a help message wiki [page] | Responds with the specified pages' summary and a link license | Outputs the MIT license and a link to this repository hug [user] | Responds with "[author] is hugging [user]! :people_hugging:" redditsearch [subreddit] | Looks for images in the specified subreddit, shuffles and picks one image, and posts it in the channel ping | Responds with the latency of the bot vs receiving commands
+  help | Displays a help message wiki [page] | Responds with the specified pages' summary and a link license | Outputs the license and a link to this repository hug [user] | Responds with "[author] is hugging [user]! :people_hugging:" redditsearch [subreddit] | Looks for images in the specified subreddit, shuffles and picks one image, and posts it in the channel ping | Responds with the latency of the bot vs receiving commands